zachwill/blog/_posts/2019-08-20-things-to-be-fascinated-about-lottery.md

 > high IQ and a few other subsidiary skills to get super rich.
 People who draw
 > math can pursue perfect pure and philosophical truth, or excel at pretty much
 > any science they choose and advance human knowledge.
 People who draw science
-> without math have a harder time &mdash; I think I’m one of those &mdash; but
-> there are still places for them.
+> without math have a harder time &mdash; but there are still places for them.
 >
-> And, then there are other people who get other straws.
+> Then there are other people who get other straws.
 There are some people
 > who are really into politics and find science really boring.
 There others who
 > couldn’t care less about politics or science, as long as their sportsball team
 > wins the Sports Bowl.